anthonyrka/toythereum/README.md

 If you expect to find a balance in your wallet and you find a 0 result.
 There are at least 2 issues to consider:
 1. If your wallet is on an exchange such as Coinbase, you will likely not find it on the blockchain.
 Validate this by searching for your wallet on [etherscan.io](https://etherscan.io/).
 2. If you have decided to implement your own geth client locally, the local client is likely still syncing the blockchain.
 This will take a significant amount of time (maybe multiple days).
+An informative [read](https://github.com/ethereum/go-ethereum/issues/14338#issuecomment-490054375).

 ## Future
 ### Creating a wallet: